-11.14.1 Gosford Park Primary School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or Gosford Park Primary School's safeguarding processes to the senior leadership team.

-11.14.2 Appropriate whistleblowing procedures are in place whereby the senior leadership team will take all concerns seriously.

-11.14.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education (2023) for additional guidance on whistleblowing procedures.
+- 11.16.1 Gosford Park Primary School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or Gosford Park Primary School's safeguarding processes to the senior leadership team. - 11.16.2 Appropriate whistleblowing procedures are in place whereby the senior leadership team will take all concerns seriously. - 11.16.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education (2024) for additional guidance on whistleblowing procedures.

-11.15 Complaints Procedure
+11.17 Complaints Procedure

-Gosford Park Primary School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
+11.7.1 Gosford Park Primary School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
-Complaints are managed by the Headteacher, other members of the senior leadership team and governors (see complaints procedures).
+Complaints are managed by the Headteacher, other members of the senior leadership team and governors (see complaints procedures GP-Complaints-Procedures-Policy.pdf (gosfordpark-coventry.org.uk)).

-Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
-This includes low level concerns.

-Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.
+- 11.17.2 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
+This includes low level concerns. - 11.17.3 Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.